cmheubus/Project-1/README.md

 ## Packages Used for Reading JSON Data

-Discuss the possible packages/functions that are available for reading JSON data into R. (There are three major packages for JSON data.)
-Choose one and explain why you’ve chosen it.

 Three R packages can be utilized for working with JSON data:

   - `rjson`